 Applying for a place

 Please note that sending payment is not a guarantee of a place.
-Some trips are over-subscribed and if we are unable to find a place for your son, we will of course refund your payment.
+Some trips are oversubscribed and if we are unable to find a place for your son, we will of course refund your payment.
 Allocation of places depends on the nature of the trip.
-For many trips we operate on a first-come, first-served basis, so an early application always helps.
-But we also need to ensure that the party is appropriate to the visit – for example, on the ski trip we need suitable sized ski-groups with differing abilities.
+For many trips we operate on a first-come, first-served basis, so an early application always helps, but we also need to ensure that the party is appropriate to the visit – for example, on ski trips we need groups of an appropriate size with differing abilities.

 Cancellation of a place

 For our trips abroad which involve greater expense, we will formally offer your son a place, and will list the names of other boys taking part.
 Provided that you notify us that your son does not wish to take part within four weeks of receiving our offer of a place on a trip abroad, we will refund your deposit in full (unless the letter about the trip gives a different deadline).
 Thereafter, refunds will depend on the circumstances listed above.

 Change of plans